ryu1kn/whatsdone/README.md

 For CI/CD, What's Done uses [GitHub Actions](https://github.com/ryu1kn/whatsdone/actions).
 For more information about CI setup, see its [README](./ci/README.md).

+### Partial build

+To reduce the build time, What's Done CI leverages [Build Mate](https://www.npmjs.com/package/buildmate) to trigger commands that are relevant to files changed.

+Currently, What's Done CI checks git commit range of the current build to find changed files.
+However, this is sometimes not what you want.
+To force the build to get the file list of desired commit range, you can include `[COMMIT_RANGE:sha1...sha2]` in your commit message.

+Note that the actual commit used in the build is still `HEAD`.
+It is just to make the build to work on different file list.

 ### Deploying entire system

 If you want to deploy `prod` environment, you need to have `prod` config in modules then execute: